 I remember the summers of my early teen years like yesterday—playing wiffle ball games with my cousin and neighborhood friends, even keeping our statistics on a legal notepad.
 Yes, we were a bit competitive.
 When it wasn’t our turn to play outside, we were inside having Tecmo Bowl tournaments on Nintendo 64.

 A lot has changed since the ’90s.

 Today, kids no longer have to walk inside or blow the dust out of the game console to play on a screen.
 Remember that?
-They’re also not as likely to be sitting together punching each other in the arm or laughing hysterically while they play the game.
+Kids are also not as likely to be sitting together punching each other in the arm or laughing hysterically while they play the game.

 Instead, the screen goes with them wherever they go, usually alone.
 Their peers connected with them through wireless communication, sometimes on the other side of the world.

-Last week I described the real cost of our digital babysitters.
-I also promised to offer, over the next few weeks, strategies for a summer screen schedule for our kids.
+In a previous post, I described the real cost of our digital babysitters.
+In this post, I offer strategies for a summer screen schedule for our kids.

 For some parents, even thinking about the idea of setting limits on screens is new.